herrkrueger/piznet1999.de/README.md

 ## About PIZNet

-PIZNet was a network of patent information centers in Germany that provided access to patent information and services.
+PIZNet is the network of patent information centers in Germany that providing access to patent information and services.
 This website contains information about:

 - Patent information centers across Germany
 - Patent classification systems (IPC)